avalentino/qtsix/README.rst

 .. note::

-    the desired Qt_ bindings should be installed separately.
+    The desired Qt_ bindings should be installed separately.
     The installation of *QtSix* does not automatically trigger the installation of any of the supported Qt_ bindings.